Top 10 NBA Champions In History

 The Miami Heat is an NBA team based in Miami and competes as a member of the league’s Eastern Conference Southeast Division.
 The team is seventh on our list with three NBA championships won.

 The Heat was first founded in 1988 as an expansion team.
-Unfortunately, the team had mediocre early years and made only two playoffs in their early eight years.
+Unfortunately, the team had mediocre early years and made only two playoffs in their first eight years.

 However, the team’s luck changed after being purchased by Carnival Cruise Lines chairman Micky Arison in 1995.
 Likewise, Pat Riley was appointed the Heat’s president and head coach.